9 Fresh Podcast Topic Ideas That Will Make Podcasting A Breeze

 Like any other content medium, creating a podcast is going to take work.
 You can’t just launch a podcast and expect it to take off on its own.
 Unless you’re solely creating a podcast for fun, you need to create something that’s going to align with the buyer journey and provide value to the customer.
 You need to invest in it.

-However, creating a podcast for your B2B or startup doesn’t have to break the bank.
+However, creating one of the best business podcasts in your industry doesn’t have to break the bank.
 You can start by looking at the content assets you already have, such as ebooks, case studies, and blog posts, and finding ways to repurpose those as podcast episodes.
 Since you’ve already developed the content, it won’t take as much to create a script based on that topic.